 Don't Believe Everything You Think

 True competitors don’t believe everything they think.
 They learn to discern the truth from the lies and take every thought captive.
 This is where the game of life is won or lost – in your mind.
-If you truly want a transformed life, train your brain.
+If you genuinely want a transformed life, train your brain.
 Until then, don’t believe everything you think.

 - What lies from the enemy or others play over and over in your head?